• Skip to primary navigation

 Equipment required:

 French Onion Soup crocks.
-I like the traditional lion head bowls like these but also a hearty handled version would be practical too.
-These Le Creuset Cerise French Onion Soup Bowls are a splurge but so cute.
+I like the traditional lion head bowls like you find in a French Bistro these but also a hearty handled version would be practical too.
+These white handled bowls would be easier to handle and are so cute.
+Just make sure they are oven safe!

 Soup Ingredients: